 We took some time out to celebrate International Women’s Day this March where the focus was about breaking the bias in our communities, workplaces, schools and unis.
-This month of April is Sexual Assault Awareness Month SAAM.
-So, it’s a shout out to holding respect and our consent high as well as calling out harassment, abuse, gender bias, discrimination and stereotyping each time you see it.
+The month of April was Sexual Assault Awareness Month SAAM and this month of May was set aside as Domestic and Family violence awareness month.
+So, it’s a shout out to holding respect and our consent high as well as calling out harassment, violence, abuse, gender bias, discrimination and stereotyping each time you see it.
 We continue to strike that pose and show our support in the best way we can! #BreakTheBias

-Any bias, discrimination, harassment and abuse and the effects on our health can be significant.
+Any bias, discrimination, harassment, violence and abuse as well as the effects on our health can be significant.
+As the latest Johnny Depp and Amber Heard case attests, no matter where your opinions lie, it is significant for everyone!
 It’s important to get an awareness and grasp how these can affect us and look to ways of always moving ahead and forward.

 Say it loud ok….